ruipfcosta/Bump/README.md

 # Bump

 Bump is a command line utility to bump your app versions acording to the format you specify.

+**Notice: Bump is still an experimental idea therefore not ready yet for production use.**

 ## How does it work?